Groundhog

 Aaron Bushnell was the 25-year-old serviceman of the US Air Force who doused himself with gasoline and set himself on fire in front of the Israeli embassy, shouting “Free Palestine!” while burning alive.

-No, he writes back.
+No! he writes.
 Too traumatizing.

 *

 I’m stuffing a tangle of bittersweet into a blazing fire when I see him, shuffling out from under my neighbor’s shed, dazed and mangy.
-After a long pause, he stands on his hind legs and sniffs the air.
+After a pause, he stands on his hind legs and sniffs the air.

 Fuck!